 Q. What are the benefits of being a certified MWBE?

-A. The benefits of MWBE certification because certification offers marketing, professional development, networking, and educational benefits.
-This includes listing in vendor guides used by city agencies and private firms.
+A. The benefits of MWBE certification are marketing, professional development, networking, and education; this includes a listing in vendor guides used by city agencies and private firms.

 Q. Does the DOE have MWBE goals?